The Ultimate Guide to the Cabot Trail and Cape Breton Nova Scotia (with Kids!)

 This post may contain affiliate links.
 See my full disclaimer here

-Destination Guide: Cape Breton (Cabot Trail) Nova Scotia
+A Week in Cape Breton (Cabot Trail) Nova Scotia

 Baddeck: A very cute lakeside town with lots of activities and great restaurants.
 They have a great beach that you take a ferry to and offer sailing trips which are really popular among tourists.